jasperdrescher/Viridian/README.md

 # Viridian
  A 2D tilemap renderer using OpenGL and C++17.
+ Please use the arrow keys to move the camera.

 # Compiling
 It's currently only possible to easily compile for Windows 64-bit.
 If you're on Linux or MacOS you'll have to do the setup manually using CMake.